LLNL/llnl.github.io/category/README.md

 2. Add the new icon (.svg) to [Assets > Images](https://github.com/LLNL/llnl.github.io/tree/main/assets/images).
 3. Update [`category_info.json`](https://github.com/LLNL/llnl.github.io/blob/main/category/category_info.json) with category metadata such as image file path, descriptive blurb, and corresponding topic(s).
 4. Tag repos with the new topic as appropriate.

+To add your repo to the catalog, see instructions in [the site FAQ](https://software.llnl.gov/about/faq/#how-do-i-include-my-repo-in-the-llnl-organization-andor-this-websites-catalog).